syncfusion-content/maui-docs/MAUI/DatePicker/Customizations.md

 ---
 layout: post
-title: Customizations in .NET MAUI DatePicker control | Syncfusion
+title: Customizations in .NET MAUI Date Picker control | Syncfusion
-description: Learn here all about Customizations support in Syncfusion .NET MAUI DatePicker (SfDatePicker) control and more.
+description: Learn here all about Customizations support in Syncfusion .NET MAUI Date Picker (SfDatePicker) control and more.
 platform: maui
 control: SfDatePicker
 documentation: ug
 ---

-# Customizations in .NET MAUI DatePicker (SfDatePicker)
+# Customizations in .NET MAUI Date Picker (SfDatePicker)

-Each cell of the header, column header, footer and selection views can be customized in [.NET MAUI DatePicker]() (SfDatePicker).
+In the [.NET MAUI Date Picker]() of the header, column header, footer and selection views can be customized.

 ## Header customization

-You can customize the date picker header view cell by using the `HeaderView` property of `SfDatePicker`.
+You can customize the date picker header by using the `HeaderView` property of `SfDatePicker`.

 ### Set header text